Exeton/EzRename/README.md

 # EzRename
 Do you hate color codes?
-Do you ever wish you could type ∗orange∗ instead of &6?
+Do you ever wish you didn't have to type &6 for Orange and &a for Lime Green?
 Fret no more, and use EzColorCodes.

 ## Commands